inlab-geo/espresso/contrib/pumping_test/README.md

-# Confined aquifer constant rate discharge pumping test example
+# Aquifer constant rate discharge pumping test example

 <!-- Please write anything you'd like to explain about the forward problem here -->